October 24-25, 2020

 11:00 a.m.
 EDT Intriguing Renaissance Duets: A Flemish Canon & Mass Movement, English Fantasias with Deborah Booth

-We will warm up with a unique canon & Benedictus by Antoine Brumel, then cross the Channel to explore the rich fantasy life of Thomas Morley, Christopher Gibbons, and William White.
+Contrasting Renaissance Duets with Deborah Booth Class will start in Flanders with a celestial Benedictus and a unique canon by Antoine Brumel, then cross the English Channel to explore the complex, cerebral fantasias of Morley, Christopher Gibbons, and William White.

 1:00 p.m.
 EDT Fear No Danger!
 Purcell's Music for the Stage with Rachel Begley

 Three- and four-part songs, dances, and incidental music from plays and masques by the beloved English composer for church and theater.

 3:00 p.m.
 EDT Lions of Venice: The Venetian Polychoral School with Lawrence Lipnik